How the OIC processes and investigates complaints

 • This report sets out the Commissioner’s findings on the complaint.

-• The initial report also includes the text of the orders and/or recommendations and includes a request that the institution inform her whether it plans to implement them (and if not, why not [This is mandatory.]).
+• The initial report also includes the text of the orders and/or recommendations and includes a request that the institution inform the Commissioner of the action it has taken or proposes to take to implement the orders and/or recommendations or the reasons why it will not be taking any such action.

-• This is not an opportunity for the institution to present new information or representations on the outcome of the complaint.
-The investigation is complete.
+The receipt of an initial report is not an opportunity for the institution to present new information or new representations on the outcome of the complaint.
+Institutions are required to give their best and full representations during the investigation.

 • For all investigations completed with an outcome of well founded or not well founded, the OIC sends a final report to the complainant and institution.